How Spotify is finally gaining leverage over record labels

 When Spotify launched in 2008, it had no power in the relationship since it had so few listeners.
 It needed to raise over $180 million in its first few years and pay the labels a huge upfront advance on royalty payments to convince them to let it launch in the US.
 Spotify also had to sell the labels equity so even if it succeeded, they’d be financially protected.

-But now that Spotify has grown to 50 million paid subscribers and a huge base of free ad-supported listeners, it’s emerging from the pack of streaming competitors including YouTube / Google Music, Pandora, Apple Music, and Amazon.
+But now that Spotify has grown to 50 million paid subscribers and a huge base of free ad-supported listeners, it’s emerging from the streaming pack including YouTube / Google Music, Pandora, Apple Music, and Amazon so rights owners can’t just favor them instead.
 Spotify has begun to gain some leverage over the labels so that it can make money without them and they need it to have a hit record.

 Here are the five ways Spotify is weakening the the record companies’ iron grip on music: